23 February 2024

 To encourage Member States to designate areas where supply, storage and demand

+of renewable energy are co-located.
 Think of ports, industrial clusters, and areas where

 new technologies can easily be deployed next to existing projects, which are already